alvarezrrj/alirey/README.md

 SD::PAYMENT_MP and mp_id == null: Booking was paid for, but notification from MP hasn't arrived yet.
 SD::PAYMENT_MP and mp_id != null: Booking paid for and confirmation from MP received.o

-## Booking checkout (user/bookings/{id}/checkout)
+## Booking checkout (bookings/{id}/checkout)

 Allows non-admin user to pay for their pending booking only if payment status is pending and booking status is not cancelled.
 Creates mp preference on first visit and retrieves it on subsequent visits.
-If preference is expired, booking is deleted and user notified.
+If preference is expired, booking is deleted and user notified via UI.

 ## Bookings.update (/bookings/{id}/)

-Displays a form for updating/inserting bookings that have a state of BOOKING_PENDING
+Displays a form for inserting bookings and updating those that have a state of BOOKING_PENDING

 'date' &lt;select&gt; shows days as disabled if there's a corresponding holiday or if there are as many bookings for the day as slots in config table.